dhk/adventures-in-ai/linkedin-connection/README.md

 > 1. Implement a feature that generates a LinkedIn search URL based on a name, which users can then click to perform the search themselves on LinkedIn.
 >
 > 1. Would you like me to provide an example of one of these alternatives?
+---
+# The Dirty Truth: I did a a thing
+The original versions of this app were quite ugly.
+No CSS was applied.
+I asked Claude what was going on.
+Claude was able to tell me w